Purdue-Fort-Wayne-ACM/CyberDon/src/content/blog/2025-01-12-pfw-phishing-hackers-and-vpns.md

 You are not being forced to use the VPN constantly, nor in every interaction you have off campus.
 In fact, if you have a way of sharing sessions between devices you can have a device that has the VPN and one that doesn't.

+## Liability

+We talked about a bunch of information the CAS can access, and we can probably agree that CAS accounts are being accessed.
+Here's where the University gets interested.

+Universities, especially those funded using public funds, are expected to meet certain guidelines for security and data protection.
+When they fail to do so, they may be subject to fees, loss of funding, or loss of certain licenses and abilities.
+In particular, we can think of FERPA, GLBA, COPPA, ECPA, HIPAA, and likely a couple other more federal, corporate, and local licensing and privacy rules.
+When student accounts have wide access, and student accounts are compromised - and used to compromise other accounts - this presents a liability issue.
+The University needs to make good faith attempts to secure this data, and in some cases are liable regardless of what they tried or didn't try if they fail.

+Implementing VPN policies is a common response for Schools and Universities when it comes to securing and monitoring this information, alongside identifying the scope of damage(s) to information and information assets.

+I could harp about this one forever, but know that the Uni's interest primarily lies here.

 # What can the VPN even do?
 What's the intention?

 Many students are confused about what the VPN could assist with, and many suspect alternative aims or incompetency.
 While neither avenue is outside of scope for PFW, I believe there's a solid case for the VPN and don't suspect a malicious plot.
 First, let's take a look at what's being said.